False positives and negatives

 Enabling context awareness

-- Certain terms might be acceptable in an educational or reclaiming context (e.g., quoting a slur to explain its original meaning).
+Many moderation challenges arise when the system doesn’t understand the broader context behind the text:- Certain terms might be acceptable in an educational or reclaiming context (e.g., quoting a slur to explain its original meaning).

 - Cultural or community-specific language usage might not translate well with a general-purpose model.